jaggiK/depthai_apis_synced_frames/README.md

 Setup
 1. copy all files `oakd*.py` to cloned `depthai` folder.
-2. replace `depthai_helpers/mobilenet_ssd_handler.py` of depthai with this one. (removed age-gender is made optional)
+2. replace `depthai_helpers/mobilenet_ssd_handler.py` of depthai with this one. (landmarks and emotion recognition is made optional)

 `oakd.py` is the API interface class.